EricomSoftwareLtd/Shield/Shield-Changelog.md

 - Fixed: Crystal - instagram.com  display is bad
 - Fixed: Crystal - Print - CTRL + P is not working
 - Fixed: Export to CSV (reports) with non English Characters
+- Fixed: Incorrect printing of a webpage <https://bdi.co.il>

 ## [Rel-21.04.758] - 2021-05-06